 Other data ingestion methods 🔗

-If your needs are not covered with OpenTelemetry instrumentation, you can still send data to Splunk Observability Cloud using the following alternative methods.
+If your needs are not covered by Splunk distributions of OpenTelemetry, you can still send data to Splunk Observability Cloud using the following methods.

-Observability Cloud supports an extensive REST API that lets you send data points and events.
+Observability Cloud supports an extensive set of REST APIs that lets you send data points and events.
 This is useful when you need to bypass the Collector.
-See an example in Observability Cloud REST APIs for sending data points.
+See an example in Send metrics, traces, and events using Observability Cloud REST APIs.

 You can send custom metrics to Observability Cloud, for example to instrument a service that isn’t supported yet.
 To create and send custom metrics, see Send custom metrics to Splunk Observability Cloud.

 You can send trace data in OTLP format directly to Observability Cloud using the gRPC endpoint, either directly or from an OpenTelemetry Collector.
 See Send traces to Splunk Observability Cloud using the gRPC endpoint.

 To send metrics from your code to Observability Cloud, you can use several client libraries for Java, Python, Ruby, Go, and Node.js.
 See SignalFlow client libraries for more information.